katsmith133/glwagner.github.io/_pages/projects.md

 ## [Abyssal mixing][]

-The darkest depths of the ocean are endlessly churned by turbulence on centimeter to hundred-meter scales.
-Over decades and centuries, these deep, gentle, omnipresent turbulent motions conspire to pull heat and carbon into the abyss, with profound implications for the evolution of Earth's climate and ocean stratification.
+The ocean depths seethe and churn quiet yet unceasing on centimeter to hundred-meter scales.
+Over decades and centuries, these omnipresent turbulent motions conspire to pull heat and carbon into the abyss, with profound implications for the evolution of Earth's climate and ocean stratification.
 My work in abyssal mixing uses a small amount of theory, "realistic" ocean models, and idealized high-resolution process studies